-Many historic buildings, districts, and communities in Pennsylvania have been preserved through the efforts of local and state leadership and preservation partners.
-Some remain endangered.
-Unfortunately, others have been lost to the ravages of nature, new development, or neglect.
-The Keystone Fund is a vital tool for preserving the commonwealth’s heritage.
+The Keystone Fund is a vital tool for preserving Pennsylvania’s heritage.
 Keystone Fund grants support projects that identify, preserve, promote, and protect the historic and archaeological resources of Pennsylvania for the benefit of the public and the revitalization of communities.
 In addition to providing communities with opportunities to preserve important landmarks and historic structures, historic preservation helps them revitalize downtowns, increase tourism, and promote community development.